-Section Description Constitution of the Republic of Sou th Africa, 1996 Section 6(3), (4) and (5): Language The Western Cape Government must, by legislative and other measures, regulate and monitor its use of official languages.
+Section Direct Responsibility of the Western Cape Language Committee for Ensuring Compliance Constitution of the Republic of South Africa, 1996 Section 6(3), (4) and (5) Language The Western Cape Language Committee (WCLC) must, by legislative and other measures, regulate and monitor its use of official languages.
 All official languages must enjoy parity of esteem and must be treated equitably.
-The WCLC collaborates with the Pan South African Language Board to promote the three official languages of the Province and to create conditions for the development and use of the Khoi, Nama and San languages and South African Sign Language.
-The WCLC, in collaboration with the Department of Cultural Affairs and Sport, is responsible for monitoring and evaluating the implementation of the Western Cape Language Policy, adopted in 2001, and must report to the Western Cape Provincial Parliament on this mandate at least once a year.
+The WCLC, in collaboration with the Department of Cultural Affairs and Sport, is responsible for monitoring and evaluating the implementation of the Western Cape Language Policy, adopted in 2005 and must report to the Western Cape Provincial Legislature on this mandate at least once a year.
 DCAS has oversight of the WCLC and provides the Committee with administrative and financial support.

-Section 30: Language and culture The WCLC facilitates opportunities for the people of the Western Cape to exercise their language and cultural rights through the programmes and projects that it presents and supports.
+Section Direct Responsibility of the Western Cape Language Committee for Ensuring Compliance Section 30: Language and culture The WCLC facilitates opportunities for the people of the Western Cape to exercise their language and cultural rights through the programmes and projects that it presents and supports.
 Section 31: Cultural, religious and linguistic communities The WCLC must ensure that its programmes and projects respect the cultural diversity of the population of the Western Cape.
 Section 41: Principles of cooperative government and intergovernmental relations The WCLC cooperates with all spheres of government in the execution of its mandate.
-Schedule 4: Functional areas of concurrent national and provincial legislative competence With regard to language policy and the regulation of official languages to the extent that the provisions of section 6 of the Constitution expressly confer legislative competence upon the Western Cape Provincial Parliament, the WCLC works closely with the national Department of Arts and Culture and associated organs of state on language policy matters.
+Schedule 4: Functional Areas of Concurrent National and Provincial Legislative Competence With regard to the language policy and the regulation of official languages to the extent that the provisions of section 6 of the Constitution expressly confer legislative competence upon the Western Cape Provincial Parliament.
+The WCLC works closely with the national Department of Arts and Culture and associated organs of State on language policy matters.
 Section 195: Basic values and principles governing public administration DCAS officials responsible for executing the mandate of the WCLC must ensure the efficient, economic and effective use of resources.
 Programmes undertaken in the public sector should yield maximum benefits at the lowest possible cost.
-Constitution of the Western Cape, 1997 (Act 1 of 1998) Section 5 For the purposes of the Western Cape Government: (a) the official languages Afrikaans, English and isiXhosa must be used; and (b) the languages enjoy equal status.
-The WCLC must monitor the use of Afrikaans, English and isiXhosa in the Western Cape.
+Constitution of the Western n Cape, 1997 (Act 1 of 1998) Section 5 For the purposes of the Western Cape Government: (a) The official languages of Afrikaans, English and Xhosa must be used; and (b) These languages must enjoy equal status.
+The WCLC must monitor the use of Afrikaans, English and Xhosa in the Western Cape.
 The WCLC must also implement practical and positive measures to help elevate the status and advance the use of those indigenous languages of the Western Cape whose status and use have historically been diminished.
-Section 81 (d) The Western Cape Government must adopt and implement policies to actively promote and maintain the welfare of the people of the Western Cape, including policies aimed at achieving the promotion of respect for the rights of cultural, religious and linguistic communities in the Western Cape.